lux4rd0/weatherflow-collector/README.md

 #### remote-import

-This setting populates the WeatherFlow local-udp metrics from the WeatherFlow Cloud or logs stored in Grafana Loki.
+This setting populates the WeatherFlow local-udp metrics from the WeatherFlow Cloud.

-#### host-performance

-This optional container populates a few metrics about the performance of the host (or hosts).
-Metrics for CPU percentage, process queue, and memory are shown in the System Stats dashboard.

 ## Grafana Dashboards